Please read the information detailed below before attending your Silverstone bike track day; be prepared!

 1 That you are familiar with the nature of the riding/motorsport activity, and acknowledge the risks involved.

-2 That you have a motorcycle minimum 400cc unrestricted (125cc race bike) in a road or track worthy condition.
+2 That you have a motorcycle with an engine no smaller than 400cc (125cc race bike) in a road or track worthy condition (final decision machine suitability will be at the discretion of the circuit staff).

 The onus is on YOU the rider to ensure your motorcycle is within the Silverstone circuit noise regulations.
 If you are concerned that your motorcycle with or without a baffle, may exceed the above limit then always request a test prior to going on track.
 We are happy to do this and will retest as many times as required to ensure your motorcycle is within the noise limit.